Explosive Ordnance Disposal (EOD) Specialist 89D

 Another part of the job of an explosive ordnance disposal specialist is to monitor for the presence of radiation.
 They're trained to read and interpret X-rays and diagrams, as well as other technical documents, and prepare technical intelligence and incident reports.
 These soldiers also provide formal instruction about unexploded ordnance to both military and civilian audiences.

 EODs spend the standard ten weeks in boot camp, formally known as Basic Combat Training (or just "Basic") and 39 weeks in Advanced Individual Training (AIT) at Fort Lee in Virginia.
 Their AIT is longer than a lot of other Army jobs since the work these soldiers do requires such a high level of skill and expertise.

 They learn the fundamentals of electronics and electricity; how to identify the hazards of both domestic and foreign munitions; demolition materials, procedures, and operations; and how to handle chemical and biological ordnance and operations.

 Qualifying for MOS 89D

 To be eligible for this Army job, you'll need at least a 110 in the skilled technical area of the Armed Services Vocational Aptitude Battery (ASVAB) tests.

-Due to the highly sensitive nature of the work these soldiers do, a top secret clearance from the Department of Defense is required.
+Due to the highly sensitive nature of the work these soldiers do, a top-secret clearance from the Department of Defense is required.
 This is the highest level of security clearance and involves an extensive background check, including interviews with family, friends and past employers.
-Prior drug use may be disqualifying for this job.
+Prior drug use may be a disqualifying factor for this job.

 In addition, you have to be eligible for assignments both to a critical nuclear duty position and to a presidential support assignment.
 Soldiers in MOS 89D must be U.S. citizens.
 You must have normal color vision and a valid state driver's license.
 You should not be allergic to explosives (which would certainly make performing this job a challenge).